Mani Peninsula -Part I

 The Mani Peninsula (Μάνη), is a geographical and cultural region in Greece that is home to the Maniots (Mανιάτες).
 The capital city of Mani is Areopoli.
 Mani is the central peninsula of the three which extend southwards from the Peloponnese in southern Greece.
 To the east is the Laconian Gulf, to the west the Messenian Gulf.
 The peninsula forms a continuation of the Taygetos mountain range, the western spine of the Peloponnese.
 The name "Mani" may come from the name of the Frankish castle “le Grand Magne” (the location of which is not clear).

 Until recent years many villages could be reached only by sea.
-Today, mainly thanks to tourism, a winding road extends along the west coast from Kalamata to Areopoli, then south to Cape Tenaro (the pointed cape, which is the southernmost point of continental Greece (and thus of continental Europe) before it turns north toward Gytheio, in the heart of Laconian Gulf.
+Today, mainly thanks to tourism, a winding road extends along the west coast from Kalamata to Areopoli, then south to Cape Tenaro (the pointed cape, which is the southernmost point of continental Greece), before it turns north toward Gytheio, in the heart of Laconian Gulf.
 Another road, which is the road for those coming from Athens, comes from Tripoli through Sparta, bypasses Gytheio and ends at Areopoli.
 There is another road (narrow and winding) that crosses the peninsula from west to east, connecting Areopoli to Kotronas.
 Of course, today, there are several smaller roads that actually connect every village and settlement of Mani.

 Mani has been traditionally divided into three regions: Exo Mani (Έξω Μάνη) or Outer Mani to the northwest, Kato Mani (Κάτω Μάνη) or Lower Mani to the east, and Mesa Mani (Μέσα Μάνη) or Inner Mani to the southwest.